Index Librorum Prohibitorum: European restrictions on the right to print

-Early indices (1529–1571)
+Early indexes (1529–1571)

 The first list of the kind was not published in Rome, but in Catholic Netherlands (1529); Venice (1543) and Paris (1551) under the terms of the Edict of Châteaubriant followed this example.
-By mid-century, in the tense atmosphere of wars of religion in Germany and France, both Protestant and Catholic authorities reasoned that only control of the press, including a catalog of prohibited works, coordinated by ecclesiastic and governmental authorities, could prevent the spread of heresy.
+By the mid-century, in the tense atmosphere of wars of religion in Germany and France, both Protestant and Catholic authorities reasoned that only control of the press, including a catalogue of prohibited works, coordinated by ecclesiastic and governmental authorities, could prevent the spread of heresy.

 Paul F. Grendler (1975) discusses the religious and political climate in Venice from 1540 to 1605.
 There were many attempts to censor the Venetian press, which at that time was one of the largest concentrations of printers.
 Both church and government held to a belief in censorship, but the publishers continually pushed back on the efforts to ban books and shut down printing.
 More than once the index of banned books in Venice was suppressed or suspended because various people took a stand against it.